-Also known as Hilton Vacation Club on the Boulevard, this family-friendly property offers a non-gaming family oasis within 15 minutes of McCarran International Airport (LAS).
+Also known as Hilton Vacation Club on the Boulevard, this family-friendly property offers a non-gaming family oasis within 15 minutes of Harry Reid International Airport (LAS).

-This is the ideal non-gambling Hilton timeshare property focused on family-friendly accommodations with upscale amenities.
+This ideal non-gambling Hilton timeshare property focuses on family-friendly accommodations with upscale amenities.

-Each of the rooms offers warm studio accommodations with a king bed, DVD player, full kitchen, wet bar with microwave, coffee maker, toaster, dishes, and utensils.
-Plus, the rooms start at 360 square feet in size and go up from there.
+Each room offers warm studio accommodations with a king bed, DVD player, full kitchen, wet bar with microwave, coffee maker, toaster, dishes, and utensils.
+The rooms start at 360 square feet and go up from there.

 Check out the 2 pools, gym, basketball court, cabanas, business center, spa, gas barbecues, poolside bar/grill, convenience deli, and downstairs lounge bar!

-8. Hilton Grand Vacations Club on Paradise (Las Vegas, Nevada)
+8. Paradise, a Hilton Grand Vacations Club (Las Vegas, Nevada)

-Hilton Grand Vacations Club on Paradise is another one of Hilton’s most popular timeshare properties in Las Vegas.
+Paradise, a Hilton Grand Vacations Club, is another one of Hilton’s most popular timeshare properties in Las Vegas.

 Located just 1 block from the Las Vegas Convention Center and a few minutes by car from Bellagio, this hotel offers excellent convenience and amenities.

 The rooms range from studios to 2-bedroom suites starting at 308 square feet in size.
-Each of the rooms has a small dining area, kitchenette, small fridge, microwave, toaster, coffee maker, dishes, utensils, comfy beds, cable TV, and a shower/tub combination.
+Each room has a small dining area, kitchenette, small fridge, microwave, toaster, coffee maker, dishes, utensils, comfy beds, cable TV, and a shower/tub combination.

-At Hilton Grand Vacations Club on Paradise, you can enjoy the outdoor pool, hot tub, gym, deli, business center, and meeting space.
+At Paradise, a Hilton Grand Vacations Club, you can enjoy the outdoor pool, hot tub, gym, deli, business center, and meeting space.

 9. The Grand Islander by Hilton Grand Vacations Club (Honolulu, Hawaii)